 In line with precedent, the Trump Administration recalled those ambassadors who were political appointments of the preceding president when it came into office.
 But in a break with precedent, the administration did away with any grace period and made the terminations effective as of inauguration day.
 This meant there were many more immediate vacancies while replacements were nominated and approved by the Senate.

 Because the Trump administration was seeking to trim the State Department and cut back on its engagement overseas, filling these posts has not been an immediate priority.
 As well as vacancies overseas, the administration has had many positions to fill in Washington.

-According to the State Department, the US has 163 ambassadorial posts which, with additional accreditation, cover 191 states worldwide.
+According to the State Department, the United States has 163 ambassadorial posts which, with additional accreditation, cover 191 states worldwide.
 Of these posts, 52 currently have a vacancy (factoring in ambassadorial postings with additional accreditation, there are 58 states without an ambassador).
 Nine of the 20 ambassadorial posts to international organisations are also vacant.

-Venezuela is currently the only country that has had its post in Canberra vacant for longer than the US.
+Venezuela is currently the only country that has had its post in Canberra vacant for longer than the United States.
 In September 2017, the Canberra Times reported on the eviction of the Venezuelan diplomatic mission from its former embassy over a rental dispute said to be in the tens of thousands of dollars.
-According to the report, the dispute led to the landlord blockading the Embassy.
+According to the report, the dispute led to the landlord blockading the embassy.
 The blockade is then reported to have escalated into an unlikely international incident when visiting Venezuelan cross country skier César Augusto Baena Sierraalta got into an argument with the elderly landlord and punched him in the face.
 Baena later pleaded guilty in the ACT Magistrates Court to common assault over the attack but avoided conviction.

 Does it matter if ambassadorial posts are left vacant?